aptible/terraform-provider-aptible/README.md

 Whenever a change is made:

-- Build the plugin: `go build -o terraform-provider-aptible`
+- Install the plugin locally: `make local-install`
 - Initialize the plugin: `terraform init`
+  - Your old provider lockfile may need to be removed: `rm .terraform.lock.hcl`
 - See what changes will be made: `terraform plan`
 - Apply the changes: `terraform apply`

 ## Manual Installation

 If you are using a Terraform version that cannot install the provider from the registry, then you may attempt a local installation.
 However, we do not test this process and cannot ensure it works.